top of page

 Death of a Hawker by JanWillem van de Wetering

-Adjutant-Detective Henk Grijpstra and Detective-Sergeant Rinus de Gier are partners in the Amsterdam police force murder brigade, and are called by a woman when her brother has been murdered.
-It's a case with no visible weapon and police were patrolling outside the home the whole time due to a riotous city protest.
-He was an outspoken "hawker" of fabrics at a local market and Grijpstra and deGier set about the investigation.
-The murder seems beside the point, however, as they meet the sister, the lodger, various people at the market, and Elizabeth, who lives on a houseboat nearby.
+Adjutant-Detective Henk Grijpstra and Detective-Sergeant Rinus de Gier are partners in the Amsterdam police force murder brigade.
+A woman calls about the murder of her brother - a case with no visible weapon and police patrolling outside the home the whole time due to a riotous city protest.
+He was an outspoken 'hawker' of fabrics at a local market.
+The murder seems beside the point, however, as Grijpstra and de Gier meet the sister, the lodger, various people at the market, and Elizabeth, who lives on a houseboat.

 DeGier is the younger partner, a dreamer and thinker with Zen tendencies on life.
-He carries a small flute, and plays with Grijpstra's drums sometimes.
+He carries a small flute and plays with Grijpstra's drums sometimes.

-I'm looking forward to hanging out again with Grijpstra and deGier.
+I'm looking forward to hanging out again with Grijpstra and De Gier.

 2003 / Paperback / 221 pages